Resources Germany Related

 Diamond-Shaped Marks

-The type of material was stated by a roman numeral class number in the top circle (I for metal, II for wood, III for glass and IV for all kinds of ceramics).
+The type of material was stated by a Roman numeral class number in the top circle (I for metal, II for wood, III for glass and IV for all kinds of ceramics).
 In the four corners of the diamond itself you will find four different numbers or letters.
 In the pictures shown here, the placeholders used are P for package number, Y for the year, M for the month and D for the day of registration.
 In direct comparison one can easily recognize that the fields P and M as well as D and Y were exchanged in the newer (type 2) version.

 British Registration diamond used 1841 to 1867 (with placeholders 'Y-D-P-M' clockwise from the top)